Lesson Objectives

 Step 4) Test a number from each interval to determine if that interval satisfies the inequality.

 Let's begin with interval A, we will test the number 0 in the original inequality. $$\frac{-1}{0 - 3}> 1$$ $$\frac{-1}{-3}> 1$$ $$\frac{1}{3}> 1 \hspace{.25em}\color{red}{✖}$$ Since the test of the number 0 produces a false statement, we know values that are less than 2 will not satisfy the inequality.
 Let's choose a number from interval B. We can use 5/2 since it is between 2 and 3. $$\frac{-1}{\frac{5}{2}- 3}> 1$$ $$\frac{-1}{\frac{5}{2}- \frac{6}{2}}> 1$$ $$\frac{-1}{-\frac{1}{2}}> 1$$ $$2 > 1 \hspace{.25em}\color{green}{✔}$$ Since the test of the number 5/2 produces a true statement, we know values that are between 2 and 3 will satisfy the inequality.
 Let's choose a number from interval C. We can use 4 since it is larger than 3. $$\frac{-1}{4 - 3}> 1$$ $$\frac{-1}{1}> 1$$ $$-1 > 1 \hspace{.25em}\color{red}{✖}$$ Since the test of the number 4 produces a false statement, we know values that are greater than 4 will not satisfy the inequality.
 We also know the endpoints are excluded since 3 creates a denominator of zero and we have a strict inequality.
-We can state our answer as: $$2 < x < 3$$ Our solution in interval notation: $$(2,3)$$ We can also graph the interval on the number line: Graphing an Interval for a Rational Inequality Let's look at another example.
+We can state our answer as: $$2 < x < 3$$ Our solution in interval notation: $$(2,3)$$ We can also graph the interval on the number line: Let's look at another example.

 Example 2: Solve each inequality. $$\frac{-5x - 6}{4x + 4}≤ -1$$ Step 1) Write the inequality so that 0 is on one side and a single fraction is on the other. $$\frac{-5x - 6}{4x + 4}+ 1 ≤ 0$$ $$\frac{-5x - 6}{4x + 4}+ \frac{4x + 4}{4x + 4}≤ 0$$ $$\frac{-5x - 6 + 4x + 4}{4x + 4}≤ 0$$ $$\frac{-x - 2}{4x + 4}≤ 0$$ Step 2) Find the numbers that make the numerator or denominator equal to 0.
 Let's set the numerator and denominator equal to zero and solve the equations. $$-x - 2=0$$ $$x=-2$$ $$4x + 4=0$$ $$4x=-4$$ $$x=-1$$ At this point, we know that x = -1 can't be in the solution set.
 This is because it makes the denominator 0 and division by zero is undefined.

 Step 3) Use the numbers from the previous step to set up intervals on the number line.
-On the horizontal number line, we can set up three intervals: Intervals for a Rational Inequality We have split the number line into three intervals.
+On the horizontal number line, we can set up three intervals: We have split the number line into three intervals.
 One interval contains any number less than -2 and is labeled with the letter "A".
 The next interval is between -2 and -1.
 This interval is labeled with the letter "B".
 Lastly, we have an interval that consists of any number that is greater than -1.
 This interval is labeled with the letter "C".

 Step 4) Test a number from each interval to determine if that interval satisfies the inequality.
 Let's begin with interval A, we will test the number -4 in the original inequality: $$\frac{-5(-4) - 6}{4(-4) + 4}≤ -1$$ $$\frac{14}{-12}≤ -1$$ $$-\frac{7}{6}≤ -1 \hspace{.25em}\color{green}{✔}$$ Since the test of the number -4 produces a true statement, we know values that are less than -2 will satisfy the inequality.
 Let's choose a number from interval B. We can use -3/2 since it is between -2 and -1. $$\frac{-5\left(-\frac{3}{2}\right) - 6}{4\left(-\frac{3}{2}\right) + 4}≤ -1$$ $$\frac{\frac{15}{2}- 6}{-6 + 4}≤ -1$$ $$\frac{\frac{15}{2}- 6}{-2}≤ -1$$ Multiply the numerator and denominator of the complex fraction by 2, the LCD of all denominators: $$\frac{15 - 12}{-4}≤ -1$$ $$-\frac{3}{4}≤ -1 \hspace{.25em}\color{red}{✖}$$ Since the test of the number -3/2 produces a false statement, we know values that are between -2 and -1 will not satisfy the inequality.
 Let's choose a number from interval C. We can use 0 since it is larger than -1. $$\frac{-5(0) - 6}{4(0) + 4}≤ -1$$ $$\frac{-6}{4}≤ -1$$ $$-\frac{3}{2}≤ -1 \hspace{.25em}\color{green}{✔}$$ Since the test of the number 0 produces a true statement, we know values that are greater than -1 will satisfy the inequality.
 We also know the endpoint of -2 is included since we have a non-strict inequality.
 Additionally, since -1 creates a denominator of zero, this endpoint is restricted from the answer.
-We can state our answer as: $$x ≤ -2$$ $$\text{or}$$ $$x > -1$$ Our solution in interval notation: $$(-∞, -2] ∪ (-1, ∞)$$ We can also graph the interval on the number line: Graphing an Interval for a Rational Inequality (-∞, -2] ∪ (-1, ∞)
+We can state our answer as: $$x ≤ -2$$ $$\text{or}$$ $$x > -1$$ Our solution in interval notation: $$(-∞, -2] ∪ (-1, ∞)$$ We can also graph the interval on the number line:

 Skills Check: